To be conferred the Master of Arts in International Affairs in International Development Studies, each student must meet the following requirements:

 - 8 Hours Foundation Courses

 - 12 Hours Development Core

 - International Development and the Environment

 - International Development and Social Sciences

-- International Development and Sport
+- International Development and Conflict

 Capstone Project: Grant Proposal, Comprehensive Exam or Thesis Option

 Each student is required to complete either a grant proposal, comprehensive exam or thesis and to declare their choice in the Spring Semester of the first year.
 Candidates choosing the proposal option will develop a grant proposal addressing a need in a particular developing region of the world.
 Candidates who choose the thesis option are expected to complete a course of study that culminates in a scholarly work of publishable quality.